willzhou109/Cover-Letter-Generator/README.md

 # AI Cover Letter Generator

 A desktop application that generates tailored cover letters by combining a user’s resume and a job description using OpenAI’s GPT-4 model.
 The app features a simple GUI, supports multiple file formats, and exports cover letters in DOCX and PDF formats.
 It is packaged as a standalone macOS application for easy distribution.
+So far, it has several users and has sped up the application process of 1,000+ job applications, saving hours of time.

 ---